SLEEP AND DEVELOPMENT

 The nerves must be reshaped, in some cases, or reconfigured in unusual ways to allow the energy to flow through them unimpeded.
 If this delicate work is not completed correctly, the nerves will overload and the person will not be able to continue the path of spiritual development.

-3. Learning various things.
+3. Learning.
 This may sound odd but, in fact, a lot of teaching goes on during the sleep time.
-This is accomplished in many ways, from dreams that teach one various items, to the soul traveling out of the body at night to distant places where learning takes place.
+This is accomplished in many ways, from dreams that teach one various items, to the souls traveling out of the body at night to distant places where learning takes place.